A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 The chief principal officer of the House of Assembly.
 The Clerk is responsible for providing advice on parliamentary procedure to the Speaker and other Members of the Legislative Assembly and for maintaining all official House documents.
 The position is equivalent to a deputy minister of a government department.

 A group composed of Members of the Legislative Assembly who are appointed and authorized by the House of Assembly to investigate and report on specific issues of importance.
-There can be either standing, select, or special committees of the House.
+There can be standing, select, or special committees of the House.

 Crossing the Floor